5 Ways Consultants Benefit Your Drug Launch

 The American Society of Hematology recognizes three main types of blood cancer: leukemia, lymphoma and myeloma.
 Within those three categories, there are many blood cancers distinguished by specific characteristics.
 Primary myelofibrosis (MF), a rare bone marrow cancer, is a type of leukemia.
-As the lead pharmacist on Amber Pharmacy’s Oncology Center of Excellence, I counsel patients every day to help them manage treatment for myelofibrosis.
+As the lead pharmacist on Amber Specialty Pharmacy’s Oncology Center of Excellence, I counsel patients every day to help them manage treatment for myelofibrosis.

 What is Myelofibrosis?